PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 ## Build Results & Performance

-Overall, this build was a sucess.
+Overall, this build was a success.

 ### Performance